technodelight/jira/README.md

 And other powerful features such as:

-- time logging works with JIRA built in mechanism and with [Tempo Timesheets](https://www.tempo.io/jira-project-management-tool) too
 - the tool works in ANSI 256 colors mode
 - supports almost every "jira markdown" syntax, displayed console-friendly
 - render images from issue description, comments, etc. (requires iTerm2 on OSX!)